chris-roman/HEX-LOV/index.md

 ### Calculations

-The properties of the selected battery, sodium-sulpur, are shown in this table, extracted from the [Energy Storage Technologies for Future Planetary Science Missions, page.
+The properties of the selected battery, sodium-sulphur, are shown in this table, extracted from the [Energy Storage Technologies for Future Planetary Science Missions, page.
 44](https://solarsystem.nasa.gov/resources/549/energy-storage-technologies-for-future-planetary-science-missions/):

 |           Characteristic            | Na-S |
 |-------------------------------------|------|